John Cassidy - Scupltor

 Ornate Italianate domed octagon on base of seven steps.
 Horizontally rusticated based sandstone, re-used from the old market hall.
 Main stage of eight red granite ionic columns broken forward under entablature.
 These frame four bronze panels depicting looms, the inscriptions and a medallion of Kay.The dome of Portland stone is encircled by a balustrade, surmounted by bronze figure of Fame, and surrounded by smaller figures of Agriculture, Engineering, Mining and Weaving.

 The bronze statues, medallion and plaques are all by John Cassidy.
 Fame, perched at the top of the dome, is shown blowing a long this trumpet and holding a laurel wreath.
-Of the four workers the original description was: 'Agriculture is a young man with a sickle, mopping his brow; Engineering is a man with a cogwheel and a pair of compasses or dividers; Mining is a bare-chested man with a pickaxe and safety lamp; and Weaving is the main in a cap holding a shuttle.'
-Our pictures from 2008 show that the pickaxe and the sickle are missing: they would have been separate parts from the main casting, and may well have been removed in case they fell on the people who congregate around the memorial.
+Of the four workers the original description was: 'Agriculture' is a young man with a sickle, mopping his brow; Engineering is a man with a cogwheel and a pair of compasses or dividers; Mining is a bare-chested man with a pickaxe and safety lamp; and Weaving is the main in a cap holding a shuttle.'
+Our pictures show that the pickaxe, the safety lamp and the sickle are all missing: they would have been separate parts from the main castings, and may well have been stolen, or possibly removed in case they fell on the people who congregate around the memorial.
+Sadly, perhaps, they have not been replicated during the refurbishment.

 Kay Gardens and the Kay Monument were opened in April 1908.
 Mrs Henry Whitehead opened the gardens and the Earl of Derby unveiled the monument.